Computing Science, University Transfer Loading...

-It is essential that you check and plan so that you have the appropriate prerequisites for the courses that you require in your program.
+It is essential that students check and plan to ensure completion of the appropriate prerequisites for the courses required in the program.

 If you are 21 years of age or older and do not have a high school diploma, you may still be eligible for admission as a Non-Matriculated Adult.

 Admission to University of Alberta Bachelor of Science requires an overall average of 60 percent on the following three courses or their equivalents: Mathematics 30-1, two of Biology 30, Chemistry 30, Mathematics 31, Physics 30.
 Although you may be admitted without a high school diploma, you must present the specific grade 12 subjects identified as prerequisites to the courses you are required or wish to take in your program.